Orsso/DocuLens/README.md

 *   **Tool selection in editor:** The selection of drawing tools in the image editor can sometimes be unstable.
 *   **Invisible annotations:** Annotations on images may occasionally appear invisible or not render as expected.
-*   **Incorrect display of created images in viewer:** Newly created or modified images might not display correctly in the image previewer/lightbox immediately.
+*   **AI-powered Auto-indexing:** The AI-powered auto-indexing is in beta and may not always work as expected.

 ## 🤝 Contributing